 In addition to assets, the statement of net position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element represents a consumption of net assets that applies to future periods and will not be recognized as an outflow of resources (expense/expenditure) until then.

-The Authority reports deferred outflows related to changes in assumptions and experience differences.
+The Authority reports deferred outflows related to changes in assumptions, experience differences, and earnings on investments.
 Changes in assumptions relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
-Experience differences relating to the net pension liability are deferred and amortized over the expected remaining service lives of the employees and retirees and retirees in the plan.
+Experience differences relating to the net pension liability are deferred and amortized over the expected remaining service lives in the plan.
+Differences between projected and actual earnings on investments relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.

 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element represents an acquisition of net assets that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.

-The Authority reports deferred inflows related to pension and OPEB, property taxes, and revenue deemed to be unavailable.
-Differences between projected and actual earnings on pension and OPEB investments are amortized over the next five years and included in pension and OPEB expense.
+The Authority reports deferred inflows related to pension and OPEB, property taxes, leases, and revenue deemed to be unavailable.
 Experience differences relating to the net pension and OPEB liabilities are deferred and amortized over the expected remaining service lives of the employees and retirees in the plan.
-Changes in assumptions relating to the net OPEB liability are deferred and amortization over the expected remaining service lives of the employees that have been levied by the Authority prior to year end but are used to fund 2022 operations are reported as deferred inflows.
+Changes in assumptions relating to the net OPEB liability are deferred and amortized over the expected remaining service lives in the plan.
+Property taxes that have been levied by the Authority prior to year end but are used to fund 2022 operations are reported as deferred inflows.
 Additionally, revenue amounts that have been earned but are considered unavailable and are expected to be received in future periods are reported as deferred inflows.